Author Salman Rushdie attacked on lecture stage in New York

 CHAUTAUQUA, N.Y.
-(AP) — Salman Rushdie, the author whose writing led to death threats from Iran in the 1980s, was attacked and apparently stabbed in the neck Friday by a man who rushed the stage as he was about to give a lecture in western New York.
+(AP) — Salman Rushdie, the author whose writing drew death threats from Iran's leader in the 1980s, was attacked and apparently stabbed in the neck Friday by a man who rushed the stage as he was about to give a lecture in western New York.

-An Associated Press reporter witnessed a man confront Rushdie on stage at the Chautauqua Institution and punch or stab him 10 to 15 times as he was being introduced.
-The 75-year-old author was pushed or fell to the floor, and the man was arrested.
+A bloodied Rushdie, 75, was flown to a hospital.
+His condition was not immediately known.
+His agent, Andrew Wylie, said the writer was undergoing surgery, but he had no other details.

-State police said Rushdie was apparently stabbed in the neck and was flown to a hospital.
-His condition wasn’t immediately known.
-The moderator at the event was also attacked and suffered a minor head injury, police said.
+Dr. Martin Haskell, a physician who was among those who rushed to help, described Rushdie’s wounds as “serious but recoverable.”

 Rabbi Charles Savenor was among the roughly 2,500 people in the audience.
 Amid gasps, spectators were ushered out of the outdoor amphitheater.